daattali/beautiful-jekyll/_posts/2020-08-29-how-to-beat-procrastination.md

 ---
 layout: post
 title: How to Beat Procrastination with this One Simple Effective to do list Strategy
-subtitle: ""
+subtitle: ''
 cover-img: "/uploads/20200822_110434_0000_compress19.jpg"
 thumbnail-img: "/uploads/bulletjournal.jpg"
 share-img: "/assets/img/path.jpg"
 tags:
 - to do list tips
 - beating procrastination
 - time management tips
 redirect_from:
 - 2020-08-29-how-to-beat
+description: " A simple tip for learning how to prioritize your daily tasks, one at a time."

 ---
 ![An image of my coffee, pen, and planner with blog title.](/uploads/20200608_221652_0000.jpg "morningplanner")

 A couple months back I started reading the book [Eat that Frog!](https://amzn.to/3gVpdaF) after it was recommended to me by an Instagram friend, [@simply.a.momslife](https://www.instagram.com/simply.a.momslife/) It’s a book essentially about beating procrastination and the author, Brian Tracy, has years of research on this subject area behind him.
 It’s a quick, great read.